Sherlock Holmes (2009)

 Constable Clark: My wife's a chambermaid, sir.

-Constable Clark: Besides, it's a good thing she was offended, sir.
+Constable Clark: Anyhow, it's a good thing she was offended, sir.
 Otherwise we'd never have found you.

 [more uncomfortable silence]